goodandyguy/scarpet/modules/README/spawn_conditions.md

 - impact_projectiles - Anything that can be launched and can land, eg. snowballs, eggs, arrows.

 There are lots more tags that you can use, too many to list and many mods add their own tags, so I suggest you look into those.
+## How to get tags:
+To get a tag for a specific entity:
+- Make sure have cheats enabled (may not work otherwise)
+- Look at the entity which tags you want to get
+- Type in the chat /data_getter_helper, this will automatically fetch all tags, categories and other things you can use in the tags for that entity.